cyrta/dscaper/README.md

   - `pitch_shift (list[str] | None)`: Optional pitch shift parameters for the event.
 Defaults to `None`.
   - `time_stretch (list[str] | None)`: Optional time stretch parameters for the event.
 Defaults to `None`.
   - `position (str | None)`: Optional position of the event (e.g., seat_1, seat_2, door, window).
 Defaults to `None`.
 This allows you to categorize events in the timeline and write them to separate audio files when generating the timeline.
 This is useful for applying different post-processings, e.g. applying different room acoustics to different speakers and sound sources.
+  - `speaker (str | None)`: Optional speaker of the event.
+Defaults to `None`.
+This allows you to categorize events by speaker.
+  - `text (str | None)`: Used for audio with speech content.
+This is a string that can be used to save the content.

 ```python
 from scaper.dscaper_datatypes import DscaperEvent